“Belief creates the actual fact” ~ William James

 Eye Opener is a dialectical tool designed for this shift.
 Any claim (Thesis) is provided with “anti-claim” (Antithesis) and their synthesis prediction(s).
-If these predictions look reasonable at all, then the question is about balancing rather than truthfulness of the claim.
-This removes the burden of “hit-or-miss” verification and reveals the systemic risks that binary judgment misses.
+This helps to shift focus from “what was the past” and “who is right” to “what will be the future”.

 Example 1: Public Health Claim